 - Number (1 to 6): Expansion stage.
 1 = early blast, 6 = hatched blast.
 Higher is more developed.

-- First letter (A to C): Inner cell mass (ICM) quality.
-This becomes the baby.
+- First letter (A to C): Inner cell mass (ICM) appearance.
 A = many tightly packed cells.
 C = few cells.

-- Second letter (A to C): Trophectoderm quality.
-This becomes the placenta.
+- Second letter (A to C): Trophectoderm appearance.
 A = many organized cells.
 C = few cells.

 What Grading Can and Cannot Tell You

-Grading predicts implantation probability in populations, not individual outcomes.
-A "perfect" 5AA embryo can fail to implant.
-A "fair" 3BC embryo can become a healthy baby.
+Grading describes appearance and can be associated with implantation probability in populations, not individual outcomes.
 The grade is one factor among many.

 Genetic Testing (PGT-A)

-Preimplantation Genetic Testing for Aneuploidy (PGT-A) checks whether embryos have the correct number of chromosomes.
-Results come back as:
+Preimplantation Genetic Testing for Aneuploidy (PGT-A) screens a small embryo biopsy for chromosomal copy-number patterns.
+Results commonly come back as:

-- Mosaic: A mix of normal and abnormal cells.
-Some clinics will transfer low-level mosaics after counseling.
+- Mosaic: A mix of expected and abnormal cell lines in the biopsy sample.
+Some clinics consider selected mosaic transfers after counseling.

 - No result: The sample was inconclusive.
 Can sometimes be re-biopsied.